vogler/tasktime-2021/README.md

 Load time >= with [compression](https://github.com/expressjs/compression).
 Probably because it re-compresses every time.
 With [shrink-ray](https://github.com/Alorel/shrink-ray) 791 kB -> 740 kB transferred (both 460 kB with cache).
+Did not compile on heroku when installing via ssh, but then worked on automatic deploy.
+Encoding is br for bigger files.

 ---